Sweat Without The Smell: 15 Best Environmentally Friendly Deodorants

 - use thoughtful, ideally zero-waste packaging (meaning it either has no waste at all, or waste that is compostable or widely reusable).
 Have a read here for a list of specific zero waste deodorant options.

 Note that some of the natural deodorants on the list above are not always (unfortunately) available in every country.
-I’ll continue to research and add additional natural deodorants for men, women and all to the list.
+We’ll continue to research and add additional natural deodorants for men, women and all to the list.

 DO NATURAL AND ENVIRONMENTALLY FRIENDLY DEODORANTS ACTUALLY WORK?